chrisfeller/NBA_Draft_Survival_Analysis/readme.md

 #### Case Studies

 At this point the mock drafts have Anthony Edwards as the most likely first overall pick just ahead of LaMelo Ball.
-There's ~55% probability he is available at the number two pick and ~50% chance he is available at the third pick.
-Based on the mocks there is no chance he falls to the 4th pick.
+There's ~40% probability Edwards is available at picks number two and three, respectively.
+He'll be off the board by pick four.

 <div style="text-align:center"><img src='plots/players/anthony_edwards.png' width=90%></div>